 DRIVEWAY: A nondedicated vehicular access constructed on private property providing access to not more than five (5) residential dwelling units.

 DWELLING, MULTI-FAMILY: A dwelling consisting of three (3) or more dwelling units including townhouses, condominiums, and apartments, with varying arrangements of entrances.

 DWELLING, ROOMING HOUSE (BOARDING HOUSE, DORMITORY, BED AND BREAKFAST): A dwelling or part thereof, other than a hotel, motel or restaurant, where lodging and, occasionally, meals are provided for compensation for three (3) or more unrelated persons, where no cooking or dining facilities are provided in the individual rooms.

-DWELLING, SHORT TERM RENTAL: A residence, including single-family or a multi-family unit, which is rented for the purpose of overnight lodging for compensation, money, rent or other bargained for consideration for a period of one or more days and not more than thirty (30) consecutive days.
+DWELLING, SHORT TERM RENTAL: A dwelling, including a single-family or a multi-family unit, which is rented for the purpose of overnight lodging for compensation, money, rent or other bargained for consideration for a period of one or more days and not more than thirty (30) consecutive days.
 Short term rentals are also commonly referred to as tourist or vacation rentals.
-Short term rentals with occupancy of twenty (20) persons or more within residential zones shall require a conditional use permit.
+Short term rentals with occupancy of eleven (11) persons or more shall require a conditional use permit.